tailor-cms/xt/docs/file-storage.md

 The authoring components (Edit package) have the `$storageService` provided via Vue [provide/inject](https://v2.vuejs.org/v2/api/#provide-inject) prop-drilling feature.
-To upload a file simpliy inject `$storageService` into your component and pass `FormData` with the `file` property containing upload data ([File type](https://developer.mozilla.org/en-US/docs/Web/API/File])) to the
+To upload a file simpliy inject `$storageService` into your component and pass `FormData` with the `file` property containing the upload data ([File type](https://developer.mozilla.org/en-US/docs/Web/API/File])) to the
 `$storageService.upload` method: